 Executive Summary

+The complete analysis of Vietnamese Stealer - a Python-based info stealer using Telegram as a C2.
 What started as a CrowdStrike alert with a suspicious file led to uncovering a sophisticated multi-stage attack with Vietnamese threat actor attribution.
 This write-up follows our analysis journey chronologically, breakthroughs, and the decision-making process at each stage.

 Vietnamese Stealer is a Vietnamese-attributed information stealer that targets browser credentials, cookies, and cryptocurrency wallets.
 The malware is delivered through DLL sideloading using a legitimate Adobe binary, with social engineered lures in Korean to target multiple regions.
 It employs a 4-layer obfuscation scheme and uses Telegram as both its command-and-control channel and exfiltration destination, leveraging a Dead Drop Resolver technique to dynamically retrieve C2 infrastructure.
 Persistence is maintained through a scheduled task disguised as a Microsoft Edge update.
 Attribution to Vietnamese threat actors is supported by language indicators in the code and Telegram operator metadata.